“Dogs Are Born Hungry,” at Storychord

 Beach Sloth reviews Black Candies: See Through, including my story, “Fiddle De Dee.”

-JULIA DIXON EVANS is the author of the novel Other Burning Places, forthcoming from Dzanc Books in early 2018.
-Her work can be found in The Fanzine, Monkeybicycle, Hobart, Like the Wind, and elsewhere.
-She lives in San Diego and works with the literary non-profit So Say We All.
+JULIA DIXON EVANS is author of the novel How to Set Yourself on Fire, forthcoming from Dzanc books on May 8th, 2018.
+Her work can be found in Paper Darts, Pithead Chapel, Fanzine, Flapperhouse, Hobart and elsewhere.
+She lives in San Diego and is program director for the literary nonprofit and small press So Say We All.
 She was a 2014 PEN in the Community resident and a Poets & Writers grant recipient for teaching creative writing.
 Twitter: @juliadixonevans